-South River EMC continues to look for ways to meet member expectations and to reduce costs, while improving member satisfaction.
+According to the most recent member satisfaction survey, South River EMC continues to score an 87 on the American Consumer Satisfaction Index (ACSI) and South River EMC receives an overall satisfaction score of 8.94 (out of 10).
+The Cooperative continues to look for ways to meet member expectations and to reduce costs, while improving member satisfaction.